Complaints and Conflict Resolution

 Our Commitment to Quality and Compliance

-This course is reviewed against updates from the Care Quality Commission, the Parliamentary and Health Service Ombudsman, the Advisory, Conciliation and Arbitration Service (ACAS), and current UK complaints and employment legislation, including the Equality Act 2010, the Consumer Rights Act 2015, and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+This course is reviewed against updates from the Care Quality Commission, the Parliamentary and Health Service Ombudsman, ACAS, and current UK legislation, including the Equality Act 2010, the Consumer Rights Act 2015, and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

 You can read more on our Quality Assurance and Compliance page.